Raising ducks is an amazing experience! They are cute and bring a lot of entertainment to the yard.

 1. Recommended Breeds

-Pekins come as my most recommended breed for a backyard duck.
+Pekin ducks always come as the most recommended breed for a backyard duck.

 Khaki Campbells are another highly recommended duck breed.
-They are smaller in size (usually weighing about 3 pounds or so) but have limited flight.
-It is important to find a breed that is limited in flying because otherwise it is difficult to keep them home.
+They are smaller in size (usually weighing about 3 pounds or so) but still have limited flight capability, which is important because otherwise it is difficult to keep them home.

 2. Proper Protection

-Ducks are highly preyed upon.
-If you have a normal dog, you will have to keep the ducks away from it.
-I say normal because some dog breeds or older dogs just don’t have the energy to chase down a duck.
+Though not as bad as chickens, ducks are still highly preyed upon.
+If you have a dog, you might have to keep the ducks away from it unless it’s one of the dog breeds that can’t run very fast or older dogs who just don’t have the energy to chase down a duck.